Canon 1300D vs Pentax K-3

 |Canon 1200D« »||APS-C||17.9||5184||3456||1080/30p||21.9||11.3||724||63||Canon 1200D|

 Many modern cameras are not only capable of taking still images, but can also record movies.
 Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the K-3 provides a faster frame rate than the 1300D.
 It can shoot movie footage at 1080/60i, while the Canon is limited to 1080/30p.

 Feature comparison: Canon 1300D vs Pentax K-3

 Apart from body and sensor, cameras can and do differ across a range of features.
 The 1300D and the K-3 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinder in the K-3 offers a wider field of view (100%) than the one in the 1300D (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the K-3 has a higher magnification (0.63x vs 0.50x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1300D and Pentax K-3 along with similar information for a selection of comparators.